tidyverse/tidyverse.org/content/blog/infer-1-0-0/index.md

 </div>

-Notice that `infer` has also shaded the regions of the null distribution that are as (or more) extreme than our observed statistic.
-(Also, note that we now use the [`+`](https://rdrr.io/r/base/Arithmetic.html) operator to apply the `shade_p_value` function.
-This is because `visualize` outputs a plot object from `ggplot2` instead of a data frame, and the [`+`](https://rdrr.io/r/base/Arithmetic.html) operator is needed to add the p-value layer to the plot object.)
+Notice that infer has also shaded the regions of the null distribution that are as (or more) extreme than our observed statistic.
 The red bar looks like it's slightly far out on the right tail of the null distribution, so observing a sample mean of 41.382 hours would be somewhat unlikely if the mean was actually 40 hours.
 How unlikely, though?

 <div class="highlight">